traction-project/encoding-api/README.md

 ## Setup

 In order to run the application, a JSON file containing AWS credentials called `aws.json` needs to be placed in the application root.
+The file must have the following structure:

+    {
+      "accessKeyId": "[YOUR_ACCESS_KEY]",
+      "secretAccessKey": "[YOUR_SECRET_KEY]"
+    }

 Further, the file `.env-sample` needs to be renamed to `.env` and the following values need to be filled in:

 - `SESSION_SECRET` a string of random characters that is used to sign the JSON Web Tokens